-When we hear the word “abuse” we automatically think of physical aggression.
-However, there is also verbal abuse that, while leaving no visible signs of harm, is just as harmful as the physical type.
+When you hear the word “abuse” you might automatically think of physical aggression.
+However, a victim of verbal abuse, while having no visible signs of harm, is just as harmed as a victim of physical abuse.

-Due to its lack of visibility, it is difficult to perceive if one is being a victim.
+Due to its lack of visibility, it’s difficult to perceive if one is being a victim.
 That’s why you should be alert to the following symptoms:

-1. You feel scared even if you do not get screamed at
+1. You feel scared even if you don’t get screamed at

 The victimizer can even use a kind and loving tone of voice.
-That is why you must remember that the fact that someone does not have an aggressive behavior does not mean that they are not exercising abuse.
+That’s why you must remember that the fact that someone doesn’t have aggressive behavior doesn’t mean they aren’t exercising abuse.
 Threats may also be present, either explicit or implicit.

-Do you feel worried about how the other person can act if you do not do something?
-Are you afraid of your comments all the time ?
+Do you feel worried about how the other person can act if you don’t do something?
+Are you afraid of what you say all the time?
 Do you take care of every word and action so as not to disturb them?

-Do you want to know more?
-5 Forms of Emotional Abuse We Don’t Always Recognize in Time
+Get to know the Five Forms of Emotional Abuse We Don’t Always Recognize in Time

 2. They compare you or blame you for everything